 Self-reinforce your commitment daily.
 One way to do that is to review commitment at the beginning of each session of therapy or group therapy or at home every evening.
+Another is to have your partner or spouse say something like "Thank you for another day of recovery.
+For me, that means I can be proud of you and I can feel safer and more relaxed and more hopeful."
 You can do it by reporting on these hallmarks of change.